 - Make, sell, distribute, or attempt to make, sell, or distribute a theft detection shielding device (an object that would prevent a theft alarm from detecting a security tag); or

 - Have a tool in your possession that can be used to remove a theft detection device

 Both of the offenses listed above are serious misdemeanors and could result in jail time of up to 1 year and a fine of up to $1,875.

 Do you need aggressive legal representation to fight criminal accusations made against you in Iowa City?
-Call Keegan, Tindal & Mason at (319) 499-5524 or contact us online to get started with a free consultation.
+Call Keegan, Tindal & Jaeger at (319) 499-5524 or contact us online to get started with a free consultation.